Our Work in Vermont

 To fight climate change and stabilize energy prices, we have long supported clean energy for Vermont, including East Haven Wind Farm.
 CLF also emphasized the importance of efficiency in the debate over Vermont Electric Power Company transmission projects and the state’s energy future and successfully pushed the Vermont legislature to double its energy efficiency budget.
 Because siting power lines is often a slow process, CLF recommended ways to increase energy efficiency and local generation of electricity.
 The Public Service Board has since adopted many of these suggestions.

 We have also pressed for a transition away from Vermont’s reliance on the aging, dirty Vermont Yankee Nuclear Power Plant.
 The 30-year-old plant’s long history of accidents and leaks reached a fever pitch in 2010, when high levels of tritium, a radioactive isotope, were found leaching from the plant into groundwater and the Connecticut River.
 Owner Entergy’s evasiveness made things worse.
-CLF is leading the effort to ensure that Vermont Yankee is closed as scheduled in 2012 and not given authorization for another two decades of operation.
+CLF led the effort to ensure that Vermont Yankee shutdown in December 2014.

 To retain Vermont’s rural and small-town character, CLF cofounded and leads the Vermont Smart Growth Collaborative (VSGC), a coalition that supports compact settlements separated by rural countryside, with access for all Vermonters.
 As part of VSGC, we are working to protect historic development patterns, preserve walkable downtowns, and keep farmland.
 We also fought to retain strong environmental protections in Vermont’s Act 250, allowing citizens to continue their involvement in land-use decisions that affect their communities.
 To the same end, CLF is advocating for low-cost, modern transportation solutions instead of continued spending on highway projects like the Chittenden County Circumferential Highway – a $100 million road project around Burlington that would open up vast new areas of the rural landscape to sprawl.